jodastephen/railmodel/CR2-SWLondon.md

 ---------------------------------------
 * CR2 changing to District at VIC in 29-31m at 20tph
 * RAY-WAT changing to Northern (West End) at WAT changing to District at CHX in 34-40m at 8tph (+7m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 35-40m at 8tph (+8m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 38-42m at 8tph (+10m)

 From Raynes Park to Farringdon (17m better)